vcmueller/project-data-engineering/code/visualization/README.md

 The column "Last Date Loaded" contains the date of the last record loaded to the database, so subsequent executions should only load newer data.

 This page can be used as a monitoring tool as it records all job executions.
-- After the status `ETL 7/7` is displayed, the ETL Process page will display the ETL results.
+- After the status `ETL 7/7` is displayed, the ETL Process page will display the ETL results*
-- After the status `ML 2/2` is displayed, the Machine Learning Process page will display the ML results.
+- After the status `ML 2/2` is displayed, the Machine Learning Process page will display the ML results*

+*Note: Since the pages are updated every 2 min, it's possible it will take up to 2 min until the results are displayed.

 ## ETL Process